UC-OSPO-Network/ospo-survey-analysis/README.md

 ## Publishing

-I'm currently in the process of transitioning from R scripts to .qmd notebooks.
-The plan is to eventually phase out the scripts, so that I can solely work in notebooks and periodically render my notebooks to readable reports.
-I will publish them in `reports/notebooks` (Quarto apparently insists on this spurious intermediate directory).
+I was originally doing my analysis with R scripts, but now that I am almost exclusively working in quarto notebooks, which I periodically render to PDF reports.
+I am publishing them in `reports/notebooks` (Quarto apparently insists on this spurious intermediate directory).
 I am only publishing them as PDFs here.
 I am not checking the html renders into version control because the web files make my `git status` and git diffs very noisy.
+The PDF reports are long, and not intended to be easy, approachable guides to the data.
+They are more like a lab notebook.
+They represents my stream of consciousness as I explore the dataset.